What does Time Calculator do?

 For payroll, compliance, or legal hour totals, verify with your official system—not this duration arithmetic tool.

-Convert seconds, minutes, hours, days, weeks, and years instantly with live multi-unit calculations and accurate results.
+Convert seconds, minutes, hours, days, weeks, and years with synchronized multi-unit output—accurate duration math for planners, PMs, and devs.

 Add or subtract days, weeks, months, or years from any date.
 Days-between mode included.
 No upload—runs locally in your browser.
 Free, no signup.